Julian Yeo: First half of the course. See the course outline below or the links

 it appears in Brightspace.
 The domain name could be @nyu.edu for some

 of you, while it could be @stern.nyu.edu for others.
-I do not control
+We do not control

 this mess.